Multiple column + row permissions for the same role

 Step 2: Create a relationship

-Create a manual object relationship
+create a manual object relationship

 Step 3: Define permissions

-Column access for the role user
+For the role user

 Step 4: Query with appropriate access control